Best-LENS-project/lens-protocol/README.md

 export USERID=$UID && docker-compose build && docker-compose run contracts-env bash
 ```

+or nvm use - nvm install 16.14.2 - npm install

 From there, have fun!

 Here are a few self-explanatory scripts: